Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Tooltip positioning](/images/components/tooltips/tooltips-positioning.svg)

 * The tooltip positioning will default to the top of whatever page element is being hovered.
-* Special use cases may arrive in which the bottom, right, and left tooltip positions may be used if there is not sufficient space to display the tooltip, such as a top bar tooltip.
+* Depends on the page element's location, Tooltip messages can be placed at either bottom, right, or left of the element if there is not sufficient space to display the tooltip, such as a top bar tooltip.

 - - -